 Instructional Interventions - Participants include Teacher(s) with possible assistance of support staff.
-They collect information (history, observations, student performance, confer with parents and student, and develop a growth plan.
+They collect information (history, observations, student performance, confer with parent(s)/guardian(s) and student, and develop a Growth Plan.
 If there is enough information, then the teacher will plan and implement interventions and if successful, staff and/or student will continue with the use of these interventions.

 The Referral Process: Actions and Responsibilities chart addresses the following actions: Classroom Interventions, In-School Team, and Referral to an IPRC and outlines the responsibilities of the Teacher, Special Education Resource Teacher (SERT), Administrator, Support Staff and Parent Communication.

 Procedures for providing parents with notice that their child is being considered for referral to an IPRC